ChunMinChang/fennec-fxos-tv/README.md

 ## TODO:
 - bootstrap.js
+  - Consider a general archi for four use cases
+  - Define conditions to cast video
+  - UI:
     - Change the service-list dynamically by webpage content and devices' services
       - Presentation API now can't know what services the devices provide before building connection
     - Add a small icon to video tag when there is compatible device nearby
-  - Survey how to show submenu in prompt.js
+    - Survey how to show submenu
-  - Consider a better way to use PresentationManager
-    - PresentationDeviceManager
-    - PresentationConnectionManager
-  - Consider a general archi for four use cases
+    - Survey how to create and overlay a control menu for casting video and remote control